-Definition: Currently enrolled Massachusetts public and non-public high school juniors and seniors who are in good academic standing at their high school, who have met the MCAS requirement(s) and/or who have been recommended by high school principals, counselors and/or teachers, will be eligible for consideration to enroll full-time or take individual courses at Massachusetts public institutions of higher education.
+Definition: Currently enrolled Massachusetts public and non-public high school students who are in good academic standing at their high school, who have met the MCAS requirement(s) and/or who have been recommended by high school principals, counselors and/or teachers, will be eligible for consideration to enroll full-time or take individual courses at Massachusetts public institutions of higher education.
 Students participating in dual enrollment may earn credit(s) that meet requirements for high school graduation and higher education matriculation.
 Students must demonstrate the ability to benefit from college-level course work.

-Eligibility: Enrollment is open to junior and senior year students that are in good school standing
+Eligibility: Enrollment is open students that are in good school standing